Dili: Growth under UN rule and independence

+The development of the city since independence has led to many sites being replaced or repurposed.
+In 2009 the area around the Indonesian-built Integration Monument was redesignated as the 5 May Park, the date upon which it was agreed East Timor could hold its independence referendum.
+A 1960s hotel, Hotel Turismo, which had been a site of independence activities, was demolished in 2010 and rebuilt.
+The former Dili regency police headquarters has been demolished and replaced by the cultural centre of the Indonesian embassy.
 By 2010 the municipal population reached 234,026 people, of which 210,250 lived in urban areas.
 In 2018 the population reached 281,000 people.
 During a period of COVID-19 restrictions, the city was hit by the worst flood in 50 years in April 2021.

 Geography

 Dili lies on the northern coast of the island of Timor, which is among the eastern Lesser Sunda Islands and lies in the UTC+9 timezone.
-Offshore is the Ombai Strait of the Savu Sea, while to the south is the central mountain range running through Timor.
+Offshore is the Ombai Strait of the Savu Sea.
+To the south is the central mountain range running through Timor, which extends north to the coast on the west and east surrounding the core city.
 The underlying ground is predominately limestone and marine clay.